tomcritchlow/tomcritchlow.github.io/_posts/2020-03-16-new-blogging-3.md

 ## A new simpler approach to margin notes

 Finally - I've had margin notes for a long time on this site but writing them has always been a pain.
 It's written as a Jekyll include function.
-So to make a margin note I'd write something like this:
+So to make a margin note I'd write something like this[^ack]:

 ```
 I like this idea - that the most useful thing you need client input and co-creation on is the “base reality” - the “Who, What, Where”.
 For consultants coming in from the outside attempting to “solve problems” for clients the biggest flaw in generic strategies is not properly accounting for who is at the company, what we’re actually trying to solve and where this strategy will play out{% include tufte-sn.html id="just" content="Recall from <a href='https://tomcritchlow.com/2019/11/19/optimism-operating-system/'>chapter 2</a> - there is no 'just' in consulting - clients are ecosystems in balance..." %}.
 ```

+[^ack]: Ha.
+The irony.
+This is actually not the code - I can't figure out how to get includes and code blocks to play nice in markdown.
+Fuck it.
+We'll fix it later.
+[View the post on Github to see the real code format](https://github.com/tomcritchlow/tomcritchlow.github.io/blob/master/_posts/2020-03-16-new-blogging-3.md).

 The two most annoying things about this are a) having to switch from writing markdown to writing HTML and b) the non-standard markup / presentation.